-We continue with the series of posts dedicated to the theory of controllers, seeing how to implement a PID control in a microprocessor like Arduino.
+We continue with the series of posts dedicated to control theory by seeing how to implement a PID control in a microprocessor like Arduino.

-Now it’s time to leave the theory, dust off the keyboard, see how a PID controller is implemented in a microprocessor like Arduino.
-Fortunately, making a basic PID is quite simple and, as we will see in the second part, we have a very complete library available to make it even easier.
+Now it’s time to leave theory behind, dust off the keyboard, and see how a PID controller is implemented in a microprocessor like Arduino.
+Fortunately, it’s quite simple to make a basic PID and, as we will see in the second part, we have a very complete library available to make it even easier.

-A PID is an essential element when addressing a large number of interesting projects, such as automatically regulating the level of light, maintaining temperature, ensuring that a motor rotates at a constant speed, stabilizing platforms, making a robot move straight, or even robots that remain balanced on two wheels.
+A PID is an essential element when tackling a large number of interesting projects, such as automatically regulating light levels, maintaining temperature, making a motor spin at constant speed, stabilizing platforms, making a robot move straight, or even robots that balance on two wheels.

-First let’s see how to implement a simple controller ourselves.
-In fact, the code is not overly complex.
-Let’s assume our controller takes the input of the controlled variable at A0, and outputs it using a PWM signal on pin 3.
+First, let’s see how to implement a simple controller ourselves.
+Actually, the code is not overly complex.
+Let’s assume our controller takes the input of the controlled variable from A0, and outputs a PWM signal on pin 3.

 // Pin assignments